Frequently Asked Questions

 Course Credit Questions

 I took CS 109 before declaring.
-Can I substitute it for STATS 116?
+Can I use it to satisfy the Statistics Core for the Data Science B.S.?

 I took the AP exam in Computer Science.
 Do these units count toward the Data Science degree requirements?

-In general, no. The CS department has determined that the AP exam does not equate to that of CS 106A.
-If you place out of CS 106A and take CS 106B upon entering Stanford, we ask that you take an additional CS course (3-5 units).
+For students who declared the Data Science B.S. before September 1, 2023: If you place out of CS 106A and take CS 106B upon entering Stanford, you are required to take an additional higher-level CS course (3-5 units) in place of CS 106A.

 I'm interested in doing a Coterm program.
 What happens if some classes required for Data Science are also required for the Coterm?